 It’s Sunday evening.
 The weekend is winding down, and while the world outside might be calm, inside your chest, there’s a familiar restlessness.
 Instead of enjoying the last few hours of freedom, you’re already rehearsing tomorrow’s meetings, worrying about deadlines, or stressing over your to-do list.
 Sound familiar?
-This creeping anxiety on Sunday nights, often called the “Sunday Scaries,” isn’t just in your head.
+This anxiety on Sunday nights, often called the “Sunday Scaries,” is more than just mental—it can show up in your body as tension, fatigue, or sleeplessness.

 But here’s the good news: you’re not powerless.
-With the right shifts in mindset and habits, you can quiet that dread and start reclaiming your Sundays.
+With a few mindful shifts in habits and mindset, you can quiet that dread and start reclaiming your Sundays for rest, not worry.
 Let’s talk about how.

 Part 1: How to Beat Anxiety on Sunday Nights